quiltdata/t4/docs/CONTRIBUTING.md

 $ npm run build:dll
 ```

-You will now be able to visit an instance of the catalog running locally:
+You will now be able to run a local instance of the catalog:

 ```bash
 $ npm start